analogdevicesinc/ai8x-training/README.md

 #### CHW

-The input layer can also use the CHW format (sequence of channels), for example:
+The input layer can alternatively also use the CHW format (sequence of channels), for example:

 ![RRRRRR...GGGGGG...BBBBBB...](docs/CHW.png)

+#### Considerations for Choosing an Input Format

+The accelerator supports both HWC and CHW input formats to avoid unnecessary data manipulation.
+Internal layers always use the HWC format.

+In general, HWC is faster since each memory read can deliver data to up to four processors in parallel.
+On the other hand, four processors must share one data memory instance, which reduces the maximum allowable dimensions.

-### CHW Data Format and Consequences for Weight Memory Layout
+#### CHW Input Data Format and Consequences for Weight Memory Layout

 When using the CHW data format, only one of the four processors sharing the data memory instance can be used.
 The next channel needs to use a processor connected to a different data memory instance, so that the machine can deliver one byte per clock cycle to each enabled processor.